September 23, 2015

 Prednisone can also be used to manage other kidney disorders, including:

 These conditions can lead to nephrotic syndrome.
-As a result, large amounts of protein leaks into the urine.
-This in turn reduces the amount of protein in your blood, known as proteinuria.
+As a result, large amounts of protein leak into the urine.
+This, in turn, reduces the amount of protein in your blood, known as proteinuria.
 Prednisone is used to help lower proteinuria in these disorders.

 People taking prednisone can also experience higher blood sugar, which is a special concern for those with diabetes.
 Because prednisone suppresses the body’s immune system, it can also increase the risk of infection.
 Therefore, some precautions need to be taken.